Egg drop soup recipe is the easiest Chinese soup recipe to prepare.

 Here are a few simple tricks in this egg drop soup recipe.

 The texture of the soup should be viscous enough to suspend the egg drops, but not turns into a gooey mess, Cornflour is the perfect thickening agent for this purpose.

 It will thicken the soup so that the little egg flower (as the Chinese described) will be suspended and distributed evenly through the soup.
 Otherwise, the egg strands will tend to float to the top.

-Corn starch should be diluted with water roughly twice of its quantity to form a slurry before adding to the soup.
+Cornstarch should be diluted with water twice its quantity in a small bowl to form a cornstarch slurry before adding to the soup.
 This method is to prevent it from forming lumps.

-You need four tablespoons of corn starch for one liter of soup to get the right consistency.
+You need four teaspoons of cornstarch for one liter of soup to get the right consistency.

 How to form the egg ribbons

 Making the egg ribbons is easy, but it tends to overcook and become rubbery.
 You can overcome this problem by adding one teaspoon of cornstarch to four beaten eggs.
-The cornstarch impedes the egg protein from bonding together, and help to prevent the egg from turning rubbery.
+The cornstarch impedes the egg protein from bonding together and helps to prevent the egg from turning rubbery.

 Following these steps to form the egg ribbons: